 C 6.4.2 The patient should be referred for a full eye examination prior to the annual LVA assessment.

-C 6.4.3 Following the initial visit a report should be sent to all parties involved in the care of the patient.
+C 6.4.3 Following the initial visit patient consent should be sought so a report can be sent to all parties involved in their care.
 This may include the GP, ophthalmologist, optometrist, and local social services/blind society and school where appropriate.
 This demonstrates the effectiveness of the Low Vision Practitioner, with regard to a team approach for the visually impaired and is of course in the best interest of the patient.
 Where a patient has been referred directly for low vision assessment a report should be sent to the referring practitioner with information on aids prescribed, acuities achieved and the date of the first after-care visit.

 C 6.5.1 Vision aids may be optical or non-optical.
 Optical aids include magnifiers, telescopes, and certain types of spectacle lenses used to enhance vision by magnification.
 Non-optical aids include lighting, filters, and mobility aids.

-C 6.5.2 Under the Opticians Act 1989 (section 27, The Sale of Optical Appliances), the supply of spectacles to registered blind and partially sighted patients and children under 16 years of age is restricted to registered dispensing opticians and optometrists.
+C 6.5.2 Under the Opticians Act 1989 (section 27, The Sale of Optical Appliances), the supply of spectacles to registered blind and partially sighted patients and children under 16 years of age is restricted to registered dispensing opticians and optometrists, medical practitioners and students under supervision.
 Members are reminded that only those members registered with the General Optical Council are legally entitled to describe themselves as “dispensing optician” or “optometrist”.

 C 6.5.3 Moreover, the supply of certain low vision aids is also similarly restricted.
 In the Act, the ‘restricted low vision aids’ are not defined, but ABDO considers that the supply of spectacle magnifiers and distance telescopes incorporating a distance prescription and/or mounted on a patient’s spectacles, and near vision telescopes with or without a spectacle prescription are restricted, and that the supply of other types of low vision aids is not restricted.